-Wade Henderson President & CEO The Leadership Conference on Civil and Human Rights
+Wade Henderson President and CEO The Leadership Conference Education Fund The Leadership Conference on Civil and Human Rights

-I am pleased to submit this report on behalf of The Leadership Conference on Civil and Human Rights, a coalition charged by its diverse membership to promote and protect the civil and human rights of all persons in the United States.
+I am pleased to submit this report prepared by The Leadership Conference Education Fund on behalf of The Leadership Conference on Civil and Human Rights, a coalition charged by its diverse membership to promote and protect the civil and human rights of all persons in the United States.
 Founded in 1950 by A. Philip Randolph, Arnold Aronson, and Roy Wilkins, The Leadership Conference works in support of policies that further the goal of equality under law through legislative advocacy and public education.
-The Leadership Conference's more than 200 national organizations1 represent persons of color, women, children, organized labor, persons with disabilities, the elderly, the lesbian, gay, bi-sexual, and transgender (LGBT) community, and major religious groups.
+The Leadership Conference's more than 200 national organizations1 represent persons of color, women, children, organized labor, persons with disabilities, the elderly, the lesbian, gay, bisexual, and transgender (LGBT) community, and major religious groups.
 Since its inception, The Leadership Conference has worked to ensure that all persons in the United States are afforded civil and human rights protections under the U.S. Constitution and in accordance with international human rights norms.
+In 1969, The Leadership Conference Education Fund was founded as the education and research arm of The Leadership Conference.
+The Education Fund builds public will for federal policies that promote and protect the civil and human rights of all persons in the United States through initiatives grounded in the belief that an informed public is more likely to support effective federal civil rights and social justice policies.